 It wasn’t until Feb.
 2019, after receiving a death threat and, frankly, just being completely over online trolls in general, that I decided to retire from journalism for sanity’s sake.
 And that is when I enrolled at CPCC.

-As a small business owner, large project manager, and investigative journalist who was never afraid of long-term, multifaceted “cases,” I’ve faced many of the challenges solo- and small law firm attorneys face as business owners: hiring/firing, public relations, marketing and PR, bookkeeping, dealing with contractors, online security and on and on.
+As a small business owner, large project manager, and investigative journalist who was never afraid of long-term, multifaceted “cases,” I’ve faced many of the challenges solo- and small law firm attorneys and freelance paralegals face as business owners: hiring/firing, public relations, marketing and PR, bookkeeping, dealing with contractors, online security and on and on.

 So, here I am.
 And here we go.
 Introducing: Legal Word Trade.